-- 4 Biological Limit Values (BLVs)17 are limit values which relate to a chemical agent's - 5 concentration in the respective biological medium (e.g. blood, urine, breath). - 6 A BLV is a tool for the control of potential health risks in the practice of occupational health. - 7 For a health based BLV derived directly from human studies containing data on cohorts with - 8 dose response effects or early biological effects, the BLV may not necessarily have a - 9 relationship with the OEL but rather with the levels at which the potential adverse health - 10 effects are observed in the study(ies).
-Another option is to derive the BLV from the OEL on the - 11 basis of established correlations between air levels and biomarker level.
-Background contextual - information such as time of sampling, analytical method etc. are essential to interpret - biomonitoring data.
-BLVs have similarity to Biological Exposure Indices (BEI values) in the US - 14 (ACGIH) and Biological Tolerance Values (BAT values) in Germany.
-(JTF 2017a). - 15 Exposure concentrations, equivalent to the BLV, generally do not affect the health of the - worker adversely when they are attained regularly under workplace conditions (8 hours/day, 5 - days/week.
-Occasionally exceeding a BLV is unlikely to be associated with any adverse health - 18 effect whereas regularly exceeding a BLV should trigger improvement of exposure control. - 19 When a BLV is proposed it should be indicated when the sample should be collected (e.g. post- - shift, at the end of the work week, etc).
-Biological monitoring is primarily used as an aid to the - 21 assessment of systemic exposure by all routes (i.e. inhalation, ingestion and absorption - through the skin) (SCOEL 2017) and sources of exposure (including non-occupational).
-It is a - complementary approach to air monitoring and is particularly useful for chemical agents with a - 24 'skin' notation, chemical agents that accumulate and/ or other situations where air monitoring - alone may not give a complete picture of exposure.
-In cases where a skin notation is assigned, - a biological limit value should also be derived, if feasible. - 27 In cases where there is an identified exposure from other sources (e.g. water, food) - 28 biomonitoring can act as a useful means to identify potential for occupational exposure to - 29 cause exceedance of any pre-existing limit.
-As biological monitoring results reflect total - 30 exposure to the substance through any relevant route and from any source, in some cases, it - 31 may be difficult to link biological monitoring data to occupational exposure, as opposed to - 32 exposure through diet and the environment. - 33 The methodology to derive BLVs and BGVs is out of the scope of this document.
-Recognised - 34 methodologies regarding derivation of BLVs are available (see for instance ANSES 2014 and - 35 MAK 2012)
+Biological Limit Values (BLVs)18 are limit values which relate to a chemical agent's concentration in the respective biological medium (e.g. blood, urine, breath).

+A BLV is a tool for the control of potential health risks in the practice of occupational health.
+For a health based BLV derived directly from human studies containing data on cohorts with dose response effects or early biological effects, the BLV may not necessarily have a relationship with the OEL but rather with the levels at which the potential adverse health effects are observed in the study(ies).
+Another option is to derive the BLV from the OEL on the basis of established correlations between air levels and biomarker level.
+Background contextual information such as time of sampling, analytical method etc. are essential to interpret biomonitoring data.
+BLVs have similarity to Biological Exposure Indices (BEI values) in the US (ACGIH) and Biological Tolerance Values (BAT values) in Germany.
+(JTF 2017a).

+18 Currently the only binding BLV listed in Annex II of CAD concerns blood-lead level.
+Nevertheless, SCOEL has also, where appropriate, included in its recommendations "health-based BLVs" (see SCOEL 2014 for an overview).

+Exposure concentrations, equivalent to the BLV, generally do not affect the health of the worker adversely when they are attained regularly under workplace conditions (8 hours/day, 5 days/week.
+Occasionally exceeding a BLV is unlikely to be associated with any adverse health effect whereas regularly exceeding a BLV should trigger improvement of exposure control.

+When a BLV is proposed it should be indicated when the sample should be collected (e.g. post-shift, at the end of the work week, etc).
+Biological monitoring is primarily used as an aid to the assessment of systemic exposure by all routes (i.e. inhalation, ingestion and absorption through the skin) (SCOEL 2017) and sources of exposure (including non-occupational).
+It is a complementary approach to air monitoring and is particularly useful for chemical agents with a skin notation, chemical agents that accumulate and/ or other situations where air monitoring alone may not give a complete picture of exposure.
+In cases where a skin notation is assigned, a biological limit value should also be derived, if feasible.

+In cases where there is an identified exposure from other sources (e.g. water, food) biomonitoring can act as a useful means to identify potential for occupational exposure to cause exceedance of any pre-existing limit.
+As biological monitoring results reflect total exposure to the substance through any relevant route and from any source, in some cases, it may be difficult to link biological monitoring data to occupational exposure, as opposed to exposure through diet and the environment.

+The methodology to derive BLVs and BGVs is out of the scope of this document.
+Recognised methodologies regarding derivation of BLVs are available (see for instance ANSES 2014 and MAK 2012)